Lüneburg Heath Wildlife Park

 The Lüneburg Heath Wildlife Park (Wildpark Lüneburger Heide) is a wildlife park near Nindorf in the municipality of Hanstedt in the north German state of Lower Saxony.
 The park is home to around 1,000 animals of over 120 species in an area of 61 ha.
 The park is open all year.

 Attractions

-The park specializes in animal species from the northern hemisphere, such as the grey wolf, Arctic wolf, brown bear, Kodiak bear, lynx, elk, red deer, reindeer, moose, sika deer, ibex, chamois and wild boar.
+The park specializes in animal species from the northern hemisphere, such as the grey wolf, Arctic wolf, brown bear, Kodiak bear, lynx, badgers, weasels, elk, red deer, reindeer, moose, sika deer, ibex, chamois and wild boar.